fief-dev/docs/docs/getting-started/introduction.md

 ## Let's get started!

-The first thing to do is to create your workspace!
+The first thing to do is to start your Fief instance on your machine!